simdutf/simdutf/README.md

  * @param input         the UTF-32 string to convert
  * @param length        the length of the string in 4-byte code units (char32_t)
  * @param latin1_buffer   the pointer to buffer that can hold conversion result
- * @return number of written code units; 0 if input is not a valid UTF-32 string */ simdutf_warn_unused size_t convert_utf32_to_latin1(const char32_t * input, size_t length, char* latin1_buffer) noexcept;
+ * @return number of written code units; 0 if input is not a valid UTF-32 string or if it cannot be represented as Latin1 */ simdutf_warn_unused size_t convert_utf32_to_latin1(const char32_t * input, size_t length, char* latin1_buffer) noexcept;